COME TO SADDLEHORN VISITOR CENTER FOR YOUR BACKCOUNTRY PERMIT

 Backcountry Camping Regulations

 A backcountry use permit must be in your possession while traveling in the backcountry.
+Permits are free and must be picked up at the visitor center.
 Regulations are in effect to protect park resources and reduce visitor impacts.
 It is the responsibility of all trip participants to know and obey the following regulations while in the backcountry.

 - Group size is limited to 7 people.